 - What is it: Conversations—asking questions and getting responses.
 It’s having a conversation with people.

-- Examples: Answering questions, explaining how a pledge event works, encouraging a new volunteer, etc.
+- Examples: Answering questions, explaining how a pledge event works, encouraging a new volunteer, saying happy birthday, etc.

 - Next level: Thanks to our sentiment analysis, Rally can flag positive or negative messages so you can follow up later.